E. James Small

 that if you hadn't been told this was a model,

-you would have thought it was the real thing!
+you might have thought it was full scale.
+That

 honest to goodness in-camera special effects